vkostyanetsky/kostyanetsky.me/notes/how-to-be-a-hero/index.md

+---
+title: Everyday Heroism
+description: About the bad habit of asking for RTFM.
+created: 2023-09-24 23:06:30
+tags:
+- 1c
+- work
+---

-﻿Some time ago, I was setting up [Swagger](https://swagger.io) for the internal API.
+Some time ago, I was setting up [Swagger](https://swagger.io) for the internal API.
 While I was fiddling around, it became clear that some functionality did not need to be included in the documentation.
 I was looking for a way to do this without crutches and came across a funny [question](https://github.com/tiangolo/full-stack-fastapi-couchbase/issues/10) on GitHub.

 What's funny, you ask?
 Well, I involuntarily remembered [Mista](https://forum.mista.ru).
 Among 1C developers, this is synonymous with the word “toxicity”: if you ask anything there, you get a bucket of slop by the collar instead of an answer.
 Here, of course, everything is not so neglected, but holy crap!
 These persistent guys who referring to the 14-page manual made me laugh a lot.